Aaron-G-Sanchez/BeerBook-Frontend/README.md

 ### **_Description_**

-#### BeerBook is a full-stak PERN application that allows users to curate a list of their favorite and least favorite beers.
+#### BeerBook is a full-stack PERN application that allows users to curate a list of their favorite and least favorite beers.

 ---